African textiles

-African textiles are textiles from various locations across the African continent.
-Across Africa, there are many distinctive styles, techniques, dyeing methods, decorative and functional purposes.
-These textiles hold cultural significance and also have significance as historical documents of African design.
+African textiles are textiles from the various peoples, cultures, and locations of the African continent.
+These are produced in many distinctive styles; using varied fabrics, dyeing methods, manufacturing techniques, and technologies; and for myriad ritual, decorative, and functional ends.
+These textiles hold cultural significance and also are important historical documents of African design.

+Textiles were historically produced and used in every major region of Africa; however, archaeological finds of historic textiles in Africa are frequently described as "exceptional" due to the frequent degradation of such organic artifacts in tropical, temperate, and even semi-arid environments.

+Nonetheless, textiles of notable antiquity have been found in Africa, including a flax fragment found at the site of Upper K, Fayyum region, Egypt, which has been dated to the neolithic period of Ancient Egyptian history, also called the Pre-dynastic period; a cotton textile fragment at a site near Aksum, Ethiopia, dating to the late fifth or early sixth centuries AD; and a wool textile fragment found at the site of Kissi, Burkina Faso, dating to the early sixth century AD.

 History

 Some of the oldest surviving African textiles were discovered at the archaeological site of Kissi in northern Burkina Faso.
 They are made of wool or fine "short" animal hair including dried skin for integrity.
 Some fragments have also survived from the thirteenth century Benin City in Nigeria.
 Historically textiles were used as a form of currency since the fourteenth century in West Africa and Central Africa.
 Below is an overview of some of the common techniques and textile materials used in various African regions and countries.

 Textile weaving

 Stripweaving, a centuries-old textile manufacturing technique of creating cloth by weaving strips together, is characteristic of weaving in West Africa, who credit Mande weavers and in particular the Tellem people as the first to master the art of weaving complex weft patterns into strips.
 Findings from caves at Bandiagara Escarpment in Mali propose its use from as far back as the 11th century.
 Stripwoven cloths are made up of narrow strips that are cut into desired lengths and sewn together.
 From Mali, the technique spread across West Africa to Ivory Coast, Ghana, and Nigeria.
-Raffia fiber from dried stripped leaves of raffia palm was commonly used in West Africa and Central Africa since it is widely available in countries with grasslands like Cameroon, Ghana, and Nigeria.
+Raffia fiber from dried stripped leaves of raffia palm was commonly used in West Africa and Central Africa for raffia cloth since it is widely available in countries with grasslands like Cameroon, Ghana, and Nigeria.
 Cotton fibers from the kapok tree has been extensively used by the Dagomba to produce long strips of fibre to make the Ghanaian smock.
 Other fiber materials included undyed wild silk used in Nigeria for embroidery and weaving, as well as barkcloth from fig trees used to make clothes for ceremonial occasions in Uganda, Cameroon, and the Congo.
 Over time most of these fibers were replaced with cotton.
 Textiles were woven on horizontal or vertical looms with variations depending on the region.